KoduIsGreat/orca/docs/docs/index.md

 ```

-A Fork structure is an array, of `task` lists. each element in the topmost array is executed in parallel.
+A Fork structure is an array, of `task` lists. each list in the topmost array is executed in parallel.
 # Commands
 Orca currently provides a concise set of commands for running workflows.